How Much Does 3D Printing Cost?

 3. Finishing Requirements

 Some of your parts might require post processing if you require a specific finishing.
 Post processing after 3D printing can help you achieve different finishing outcomes.
 These include metallization (coloured/silver/gold), polishing to optic clear and spray painting to the exact Pantone shade you want.
-If post processing is required after 3D printing to attain a certain finishing, the 3D printing cost will be substantially higher.
+An advanced post processing method called Vapor Smoothing has been made available recently at Additive3D Asia, the first company to offer this process in Southeast Asia.
+After going through the chemical vapor smoothing treatment, your parts will be stronger, sealed against liquids and gases with an injection molding-like surface finish.
+This can be achieved without any degradation of its mechanical properties.
+If post processing is required after 3D printing to attain certain requirements, the 3D printing cost will be substantially higher.

 Tips For Reducing 3D Printing Cost